Information for Families

 Children have the option of posting messages to the Chat page to tell us how they’re getting on with the Reading Challenges and share the books they are enjoying with other readers.
 All messages sent through Chat go directly to our moderation team, and nothing is displayed on the site that breaks the rules of our strict code of conduct.

 Children cannot message each other independently – they can only post messages to the Chat page.

 We never use children’s real names or allow messages with real names to be posted on our site.
 Similarly any personal information such as addresses and phone numbers are never displayed.
 Messages containing any personal information will be blocked by our moderators.

 Find out what is happening throughout the summer and in other parts of the country

 Like our page on Facebook or follow us on Twitter to keep up with the latest Summer Reading Challenge and Winter Mini Challenge news and to access special offers and competitions from our publisher partners.

 Make space for reading this summer

-The Summer Reading Challenge is a great time to share and talk about books as a family and to celebrate your child’s reading achievements.
+The Summer Reading and Winter Mini Challenges are a great time to share and talk about books as a family and to celebrate your child’s reading achievements.
 Sitting down with your own book, newspaper or magazine sets a good example to kids – they will copy you – and reading a book together can really encourage a love of stories.

 Discover adult reading lists and book reviews on The Reading Agency’s Find a book page.